jefersonvinicius/fullcycle-course-apache-kafka/Readme.md

 **Ack -1 -> ALL**: producer send message and wait it be replicated on followers, and then, leader send response.
 Offer high ensurement, but reduces significantly processing speed

+# Producer Idempotent
+When the producer is idempotent, it ensure the message don't will be duplicated in case of some failure